locp/cf-vpc-adaptor/README.md

 |example-public-subnet-b |ID of Zone A Inside Subnet|subnet-7722b03a                |
 |example-public-subnets  |CSV of Inside Subnets     |subnet-86e3a2fd,subnet-7722b03a|

+Therefore you could use `vpc.yaml` to create a stack called **example** and then use `vpc-adaptor.yaml` to create a stack called **example2** that refers to the resources created in the **example** stack.
+The outputs of the two stacks should be identical.
+Subsequently, creating two stacks using the `ec2.yaml` template and referring each of them to **example** and **example2** would also result in identical resources being created within the stacks.

 ## Limitations

 Currently this example only covers the creation of a public subnet and